-Those who suffer from asthma are always looking for ways to alleviate their symptoms.
+Those who have asthma are always looking for ways to alleviate their symptoms.
 If they had it their way, they would completely avoid anything that might set off their breathing problems.
-Since asthma patients usually have to take several pills or medicines, they would love to reduce this necessity as well.
+Since asthma patients usually have to take several pills or medicines, they would love to reduce this necessity.

 Fortunately, there is a solution to reduce your asthma symptoms and that of your family as well.
 While you may not be able to do much about the outside elements, there’s a lot to be said for getting an air purifier right inside your home.
 This will drastically reduce the number of pollutants inside your home and help you on the way to decent respiratory health.